Svanteberg/Virtual-EEG-electrodes/step-by-step_demo.md

     python3.7 gn1.py
 ```

-This may consume more than 24 hours.
 The resulting model and test results will be saved in a subfolder in the folder *results*.
 The subfolder will be named according to date-time-gn1, e.g., 20210101-111214-gn1.

+Observe, this may consume more than 24 hours.
+Most of the time will be due to evaluating after each epoch.
+There are several ways to reduce the time (e.g.):

+1) Training for fewer number of epochs will achieve this (but at the expence of the results).
+The number can be changed in `self.epochs = 1000` in line 89 of `gn1.py`.
+2) The number of examples used for evaluating at the end of each epoch can be changed.
+The default number is 1000 examples each of training and validation data.
+The number can be changed by adding an input to the calling of the function `self.training_test()`in line 193, e.g., `self.training_test(num = 100).
+3) The evaluation at the end of each epoch can be skipped all together by unmarking line 193–195 (using #).

 ## E. Use the trained network for generating new artificial data